 Community League Day

-Every September we celebrate our community through a fun and exciting event.
-It is a great day for the community to gather and have a fun and enjoyable time together.
+Join us on September 22nd at the South Pointe Community Centre to celebrate Community League Day.
+It is a great day for the community to gather and have fun together.

 Community Outdoor Skating

 Members have access and skating privileges at EVERY community league operated outdoor skating rink in the city, in accordance with that rink’s capacity and programming.
 You just need to wear the skate tags that come with your HPCL membership when you skate.
 For more information on the outdoor skating rink policy, see this letter.